Motorized travel restrictions on Wolford Mountain begin Dec. 15

 Snowmobile use is restricted to routes marked with orange diamonds on the kiosk maps.
 All other travel routes and areas on BLM lands on Wolford Mountain will be closed to all motorized use.
 Horse, foot, and ski travel typically will be permitted throughout the area during winter travel restrictions.
 Changing conditions may cause the restrictions to be modified in the Wolford area, so check often for restriction updates.

-To report violations or for further information regarding the Wolford Mountain area travel restrictions, please visit or call the Kremmling Field Office, 2103 E. Park Ave., 970-724-3000.
+To report violations or for further information regarding the Wolford Mountain area travel restrictions, visit or call the Kremmling Field Office, 2103 E. Park Ave., 970-724-3000.